mrbadr1243/variational-learning-playground/docs/results-reproduction/mbr.md

 # Reproducing ICLR 2025 MBR Uncertainty Experiments

-This guide explains how to use the `variational-learning-benchmark` to reproduce the Minimum Bayes Risk (MBR) decoding experiments for text generation, as presented in the ICLR 2025 paper: *Uncertainty-Aware Minimum Bayes Risk Decoding*.
+This guide explains how to use the **Variational Learning Playground** to reproduce the Minimum Bayes Risk (MBR) decoding experiments for text generation, as presented in the ICLR 2025 paper: *Uncertainty-Aware Minimum Bayes Risk Decoding*.

 **Note:** In this repository, we strictly provide tools to reproduce the Hugging Face (Gemma) track.
 For reproducing the specific `fairseq` track (IWSLT14), please refer to the original paper's repository, as porting its modified `fairseq` fork is highly intrusive.